Law Society of Ontario: Treasurer

 The Law Society is headed by a treasurer.
-The treasurer is elected by the benchers, who comprise "Convocation" – in effect, the Society's board of directors, as the Society is an Ontario Corporation without share capital.
+The latter is elected by the benchers, who comprise "Convocation" – in effect, the Society's board of directors, as the Society is an Ontario Corporation without share capital.
 All lawyer-benchers are elected by the Society's members, and eight lay benchers are appointed by the provincial government.

-The current Treasurer is Peter Wardle (elected on June 19, 2024), and the latest CEO of the Law Society is Diana Miles, until her March 2025 termination.
+The current Treasurer is Shalini Konanur, who was elected on June 17, 2026.
+Tom Teahen has served as the chief executive officer (CEO) since February 2026.
+The previous CEO of the Law Society was Diana Miles, until her March 2025 termination.